kodecocodes/swift-algorithm-club/Quicksort/README.markdown

 All the elements less than the pivot go into a new array called `less`.
 All the elements equal to the pivot go into the `equal` array.
 And you guessed it, all elements greater than the pivot go into the third array, `greater`.
 This is why the generic type `T` must be `Comparable`, so we can compare the elements with `<`, `==`, and `>`.

-Once we have these three arrays, `quicksort()` recursively sorts the `less` array and the `right` array, then glues those sorted subarrays back together to get the final result.
+Once we have these three arrays, `quicksort()` recursively sorts the `less` array and the `right` array, then glues those sorted subarrays back together with the `equal` array to get the final result.

 ## An example